[AD PR PRODUCT] The products featured in this post were sent to me in exchange for an honest review. All opinions are my own.

 Ever since I was a little girl, I’ve always wanted to wear glasses.
 Not that I’m wishing bad eyesight for myself, that would be silly and I can imagine it’s a lot different when you have to wear them as opposed to it being a fashion choice.
 Nevertheless, I’ve always thought they looked really lovely and have wanted to be able to rock my own pair for ages.
 One problem I’ve heard throughout the years from the glasses wearers in my life is the struggle to apply make-up and keep it looking great all day.
 From nose rubbing to under-eye shadows, it seems it can become quite difficult to enjoy applying make-up.
-I’m going to be sharing some little tips I’ve come up with that will help to eliminate these problems.
+I’m going to be sharing some little tips that will help to eliminate these problems.

 The glasses I’m sporting throughout this blog post were very kindly send to me by Glasses Shop*.
 Through their online store, you can choose from any frame design and then enter your prescription details so that they can make your pair of glasses to suit your needs perfectly.
 There’s also the option to have prescription-free lenses if you’re like me and just like how they look.
 Believe it or not, a lot of places that sell glasses don’t have this option or if it is offered, it’s only for certain frame styles so it was nice to have such a wide choice.
 I ended up going for the style Poppy Cat Eye*; I went for the tortoise shell pattern but there’s also black, crystal and floral patterns available – I’d love to own them all for different occasions!